Thursday, 14 June 2012

 Forgiving Our Fathers

-The crack of Father's Day puts me in mind of Sherman Alexie's riff on Forgiving Our Fathers, a poem by Dick Lourie.
+The advent of Father's Day puts me in mind of Sherman Alexie's riff on Forgiving Our Fathers, a poem by Dick Lourie.
 This is something many of us must do, because, for reasons as complex as the culture itself, fatherhood is a controversial undertaking.
 Fortunate are those, child or parent, who come through unscathed.

 Forgiving Our Fathers